Samihooda28/Project_3/README.md

 - injuries
 - Infectious, parasitic, neonatal and nutritional

-**How to use the dashboard**
+Deaths are considered in the context of population as well as GDP.

-Analysis of the data is included in the google slides file named "   ".
+Analysis of the data is included in the google slides file named "Project_3".

 To view the interactive dashboard, run the python "app.py" file from the terminal/console.